A macho looking SUV that is powerful, but be prepared for higher gasoline and maintenance bills!

 Reliability during our first 5 years of ownership was great.
 However, due to the repairs and things that needed replacement, reliability has somehow gone down in recent years.

 This is one great looking SUV!
-It's a stunner compared to the usual fare of SUVs you usually see here like the Fortuner, Montero, and even the Expedition and Tahoe.
+It's a stunner compared to the usual SUVs you usually see here like the Fortuner, Montero, and even the Expedition and Tahoe.
 It is still a head turner and people say it’s a great looking SUV.
-Someone even said that this car is great for famous people like celebrities and politicians.
+Many people say that this car is great for famous people like celebrities and politicians.

 The biggest problems with owning these kind of SUVs are the cost of maintaining one and the amount of fuel it consumes.
 We bought a new Camry as a replacement for our old Galant last June, and ever since this Durango only runs once a week.
-My dad is planning to get rid of this car early next year and replace it with a Toyota Fortuner or a Mitsubishi Montero Sport.
-It will be pain when we let go of this car!
+My dad is planning to get rid of this car early next year and replace it with a Toyota Fortuner or a Toyota Hilux.
+It will be painful when we let go of this car!
 Honestly if I had my way, I would replace it with probably a Ford Explorer or a Toyota Prado.

 Would you buy another car from this manufacturer?
 Don't Know